ASF

 A saturating matching.
 With every diagonal entry nonzero, each left vertex already carries a self-edge to the right vertex , so the identity is a matching of size ; a matching that uses the sensor, , saturates all three left vertices just as well.
 Condition 2 holds.

 Both conditions hold, so the pair is structurally observable: observable for every choice of its rate constants outside a measure-zero exceptional set, the full-rank [eq:qsp-k3-kalman-o] being the generic case rather than a numerical accident.
 The network passes the cheap screen before any Gramian is formed, which is the outcome a well-posed model should give and a licence to proceed to the finer, value-dependent questions the screen cannot answer.
-The screen sees only whether a route to the sensor exists at all; it is blind to whether two coordinates take near-identical routes, which is exactly the failure Section 25 engineers and only a Gramian detects.
+The screen sees only whether a route to the sensor exists at all; it is blind to whether two coordinates take near-identical routes, which is exactly the failure Section IV.6 engineers and only a Gramian detects.

-22. Empirical Gramians
+IV.3.
+Empirical Gramians

 Definition (Empirical controllability and observability Gramians).